strikersix23/ubuntu-in-termux/README.md

 # ubuntu-in-termux
 This is a script by which you can install Ubuntu in your termux application without rooted phone

-# FULLY UPDATED TO UBUNTU 19.10 Eoan
+# FULLY UPDATED TO UBUNTU 20.04 groovy

 Steps
 1. Update termux: apt-get update && apt-get upgrade -y